-The curator of Montreal’s Thierry Mugler: Couturissime retrospective talks digging into the inimitable designer’s enormous archives and how the exhibition came about
+As the travelling spectacle lands in New York, Thierry Mugler: Couturissime's curator talks digging into the inimitable designer’s enormous archives and how the exhibition came about

 Between Cardi B’s Birth of Venus-esque gown at the 2019 Grammys, Kim Kardashian-West’s artfully curated IG feed, and the archive looks worn by Solange as part of her When I Get Home visual album, escaping talk of Thierry Mugler is close to impossible at the moment.
 Since he first burst onto the scene in the mid-70s, dressing the likes of David Bowie, Grace Jones, and basically every supermodel you can think of, the French Couturier proved himself a force of nature, whose influence still rumbles throughout fashion.
 And now, thanks to Cardi et al, his otherworldly, future-facing creations are being brought to the attention of an entirely new generation.